 As far as I can tell, current neuroscience, psychology, and AI all fail to provide explanations of how such topological and geometric concepts are used, or how the discoveries of necessities and impossibilities are made or the results represented.
 I don't think anyone now knows what the brain mechanisms are, or how a discovery that something is impossible or is necessarily true is represented in a human brain in such a way as to provide what Turing might describe as the intuitive knowledge that it is true.
-(Reminder: necessity and impossibility are not extremes of probability.)

-That gap in our knowledge exists partly because most researchers (i.e. psychologists and neuroscientists) aiming to provide explanatory mechanisms do not understand what needs to be explained, such as the features of mathematical knowledge identified by Kant, discussed further below, and summarised very briefly in Sloman(1965).
+In part that is because most researchers (i.e. psychologists and neuroscientists) aiming to provide explanatory mechanisms do not understand what needs to be explained, such as the features of mathematical knowledge identified by Kant, discussed further below, and summarised very briefly in Sloman(1965).
 (Piaget, as mentioned above, was an exception.)
 So they fail to recognize that the proposed explanations referring to statistics-based mechanisms are constitutionally incapable of representing or justifying impossibility statements.
-How much of this Turing thought about, is not clear from the quoted text.
+How much of this Turing recognized, is not clear from the quoted text.